 We had winds of up to 80 mph just a month ago, and the little blue house stood strong and sturdy.
 Nary a thing came loose or got broken.

 If you drive anywhere in Tulsa, you will see massive piles of tree branches at most of the curbs.
-Waiting till trucks can come by and take them away.
+Waiting till trucks can come by, pick them up, and take them away.

 Many trees were upended by their very roots and planted in crazy places like the middle of a strip mall.

-So the little blue house is 79 years old, but that's not necessarily a bad thing.
-Because as I live and breathe, it's 1010 square feet is still standing.
+The little blue house is 79 years old, but that’s not necessarily a bad thing.
+Because as I live and breathe, all 1010 square feet of it is still standing.
 When houses much newer have ended up demolished because of problems no one wanted to fork out the money to fix.